nerds-ufes/tutorial-P4/Repeater/Readme.md

 Repeater

-For this example you have to create a topology with two hosts connected via 1 switch (the target for your p4 program).
+For this example you have to create a topology with two hosts connected via one switch (the target of your p4 program).
 Your objective is to connect both hosts.

 The base p4app.json, repeater.p4 and cli_script are provided.